 - Place the clean, whole herbs in a freezer bag or freezer storage container.
 You may also use this method to freeze fresh chopped herbs.

-- Label the freezer bag or storage container with the date and name of the herb, and place in freezer.
+- Label the freezer bag or storage container with the date and name of the herb, and place it in the freezer.

 - Once frozen, use the herbs as needed.
 They'll crumble easily.